 A digital certificate has a validity period.
 After that period expires the signed code is not considered certified anymore.
 To prevent that a Time Stamp can be placed at the signing time which will show that the certificate was valid when the signing was done.

-the time stamp server.
-This URL points to a DLL located on a server
+time stamp server.
+This URL points to a DLL located on a server that is

-that is used for this purpose.
-An example of such a server (provided
+used for this purpose.
+An example of such a server (provided in MSDN) is:

 Signing AppX packages is supported only on Windows 8 or later OS.